-1. Neither Party may expropriate or nationalize a covered investment either directly or indirectly through measures equivalent to expropriation or nationalization ("expropriation"), except:
+1. No Party may expropriate or nationalize a covered investment either directly or indirectly through measures equivalent to expropriation or nationalization ("expropriation"), except:

-- (a) for a public purpose; - (b) in a non-discriminatory manner; - (c) on payment of prompt, adequate, and effective compensation; and - (d) in accordance with due process of law and Article 10.5.1 through 10.5.3. - 2.
-The compensation referred to in paragraph 1(c) shall: - (a) be paid without delay;

-(b) be equivalent to the fair market value of the expropriated investment immediately before the expropriation took place ("the date of expropriation");

-(c) not reflect any change in value occurring because the intended expropriation had become known earlier; and

-(d) be fully realizable and freely transferable.
+- (a) for a public purpose5; - (b) in a non-discriminatory manner; - (c) on payment of prompt, adequate, and effective compensation; and - (d) in accordance with due process of law and Article 10.5. - 2.
+The compensation referred to in paragraph 1(c) shall: - (a) be paid without delay; - (b) be equivalent to the fair market value of the expropriated investment immediately before the expropriation took place ("the date of expropriation"); - (c) not reflect any change in value occurring because the intended expropriation had become known earlier; and - (d) be fully realizable and freely transferable.